AlchemiistCreative/hyperv-web-manager/README.md

 # Hyper-V Web Manager
-**Hyper-V Web Manager** is a Web Dashboard that will allow to manage your Hyper-V Host ;
+**Hyper-V Web Manager** is a Web Dashboard that will allow you to manage your Hyper-V Host ;

 Deploy, remove, edit, start your VM's from a Web GUI.